fot. M. Jaźwiecki / Muzeum Historii Żydów Polskich

 - Assistant dogs are welcome at our Museum.

-- Audio description of the core exhibition is recorded on audio guides available at the Museum ticket desk.
+- Audio description of the Core Exhibition is recorded on audio guides available at the Museum ticket desk.
 The exhibition tour with audio description lasts 150 minutes.

-- The Museum building architectural model with inscriptions in Braille alphabet is displayed at the level -2 of the core exhibition.
+- The Museum building architectural model with inscriptions in Braille alphabet is displayed at the level -2 of the Core Exhibition.
 Our staff will help you get acquainted with the model.

 Information for people with hearing impairment >>